Sayuri Hori: Career

 Hori was hired by NHK as an announcer in 2013, with Nonoka Akaki.
 She began her announcement career at NHK's Takamatsu Branch at Takamatsu, Kagawa Prefecture.
 In March 2016, she was relocated to the NHK Fukuoka Branch in Fukuoka Prefecture.

 In April 2017, she was moved to NHK's Tokyo Announcement Room.
 She was a correspondent for News Watch 9 hosted by Maho Kuwako.
 From April 2018 to March 2020, she was a biweekly anchor with Risa Hayashida for the first two-hour segment of the morning news show NHK News Ohayō Nippon, which aired from 5am to 7am.
 In April 2020, she was a correspondent for the morning infotainment show Asaichi.
 In April 2021, she became one of the hosts for the documentary program Close-up Gendai Plus, succeeding the former host Shinichi Taketa.

 In April 2022, she was moved to the NHK Mito Branch in Ibaraki Prefecture.

+In March 2024, she was moved back to NHK's Tokyo Announcement Room.

+In August 2024, She joined the NHK World team where she now presents on their flagship hourly news show - NHK Newsline.